segabl/pd2-streamlined-heisting/README.md

 - Makes sentry guns not count as criminals which stops cops from pathing to them and ultimately get stuck
 - Fixes enemies walking/running backwards towards their target/objective when they are not aware of threats
 - Fixes enemy turn behaviour/speed differing between host and client and makes it more lenient
+- Fixes Cloakers being stuck in the beatdown animation and ignoring threats after a charge attack

 ## Credits